MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/Desk-MetXVault.md

 ***
 ### 2025-02-05

-#DOING File the doctoral thesis 'Growth Kinetics of Escherichia coli: Effect of Temperature, Mixed Substrate Utilization and Adaptation to Carbon-Limited Growth'.
+#DONE File the doctoral thesis 'Growth Kinetics of Escherichia coli: Effect of Temperature, Mixed Substrate Utilization and Adaptation to Carbon-Limited Growth'.

 > ***
 > #ISSUE/TODO